TDG-Platform/docs/AOP_Strip_Processor.md

 [dra_baselayer_prefix](#using-dynamic-range-adjustment)     | s3://dg-baselayer/v2/ | S3 URL                          | S3 location of base layer for `dra_mode` == `BaseLayerMatch`.
 Base layer must be tiled to tiling scheme DGHalfMeter:9.
 [tiling_zoom_level](tiling-zoom-level)        |          12           | Integer (see tiling scheme)     | Zoom level (i.e. size) of output tiles for `enable_tiling` == `true`.

-[Contact Us](#contact-us) if your customer has a specific question regarding these options.

 The AOP task inputs can be set in various combinations to generate several different types of output imagery: